Jakobimatrix/efficient_cpp/basics/keywords.md

 This helps the compiler to optimise your code.

 ## consteval Function
-A call to a function flagged `consteval` must be direct or indirect result in an compiletime known expression.
+A call to a function flagged `consteval` must be direct or indirect result in an compile time known expression.
 So it can not be called during runtime.
-**Use this instead of `constexpr` if you write a function which should calculate things at compiletime but would be not very efficient for runtime calculation.**
+**Use this instead of `constexpr` if you write a function which should calculate things at compile time but would be not very efficient for runtime calculation.**

 ## constexpr if
 **If the statement inside the if is known at compile time, use `constexpr if(...)` to let the compiler ignore the other paths entirely.**